Hedgr/hedgr.github.io/index.md

 this is where im gonna put the stuff i make that *probably* works

+tags:
+download - you can access it but it is a file that you have to download
+     subtags:
+     windows - can (as far as i know) only run on windows mac - same as ^ but with macs there are more but im lazy and will add them later UC - uncompiled, you will need a compiler to make these run (i suggest visual studio)

 [a random google sheet that anyone can edit](https://docs.google.com/spreadsheets/d/1iZABHQWZrLU6E-OBUmkvX-M_ttgbOU9n8Wr-ckXCHHE/edit?usp=sharing)